 A fortnightly Newsletter and Shoolini Campus Radio was started during the last two years to provide hands-on training to the students.
 Shoolini Newsletter is being run majorly by the students of Journalism and Mass Communication while others are welcome to contribute.
 Our major objective is that after completing their graduation, the students would be ready to join the industry as full-fledged journalists.
 Moreover, because of my long career in the media industry, I have personal connections across the spectrum so we shall guide and assist them in getting jobs in the medium of their own interest.

 What are your future plans for the School of Journalism and Mass Communication?

 We have already launched the in-house campus radio this year where the students are being taught to draft scripts and how to speak on air.
 Students from other departments also come in a big way to Shoolini Radio and present programmes as Radio Jockeys.
 We plan to later convert it into community radio.
 We have also planned to start with our TV studio by the end of this month.

 Further, the school is also planning to start a postgraduate diploma programme from the upcoming session and graduates from all the streams will be eligible to join the programme.
 It will include 11 months of training in the university and a month of internship with any of the media companies.
 It would be a comprehensive programme where students will be taught about various tools of Journalism from print and electronic media to the latest tools of digital media.

 What do you think is the scope and job prospects in the field of Journalism?

-What are the changes and evolution of media industry in the last few decades?
+What are the changes and evolution of the media industry in the last few decades?

-Why do you think Journalism aspirants from across country should join Shoolini and what makes the course offered here different than the curriculum of similar courses in other universities?
+Why do you think Journalism aspirants from across the country should join Shoolini and what makes the course offered here different from the curriculum of similar courses in other universities?